Type Archive: Entities

 The Type Archive involves the following entities: the Type Museum Trust, which is a Registered Charity 1009198 and a Registered Museum 1101 and its subsidiary The Type Museum Limited Registered Company 3677895 (trading as Monotype Hot-Metal).

 Location

-The Archive was located for its 30-year history at a set of a buildings on Hackford Road in Stockwell.
-The buildings were once occupied by Price & King’s veterinary medicine and quarantine station, sometimes housing baby elephants.
+The Archive was located for its 30-year history at a set of a buildings at 100 Hackford Road in Stockwell, London SW9 0QU.
+The buildings were once occupied by Price & King's veterinary medicine and quarantine station, sometimes housing baby elephants.
 This history led founder Shaw to use an elephant as a symbol of the Archive.